FIX Protocol

 Advantages of FIX

-1. **Standardization:** It allows any trading system to talk to any other system without custom coding for each connection.
-2. **Reliability:** The protocol has built-in mechanisms (Sequence Numbers) to detect missing or duplicate messages.
-If a message is lost, the receiver can request a "Resend."
-3. **Vendor Neutrality:** Since it is open-source and managed by a non-profit community, no single vendor controls it.
+1. Standardization: It allows any trading system—from a massive global bank to a small boutique hedge fund—to communicate with any other system without needing to write custom code for every individual connection.
+2. Reliability and Integrity: The protocol has sophisticated, built-in mechanisms, such as Sequence Numbers, to automatically detect and recover from missing or duplicate messages.
+If a connection is interrupted and a message is lost, the receiver can automatically request a "Resend Request."
+3. Vendor Neutrality and Open Adoption: Because FIX is an open-source standard managed by a non-profit global community, it is not controlled by any single financial vendor or software company, which has led to its massive, near-universal adoption across the industry.

 Disadvantages of FIX